evgeniyarbatov/osrm-terraform/README.md

 Deploy OSRM to AWS EC2 with Terraform.

+Check out [evgeniyarbatov/on-demand-ec2](https://github.com/evgeniyarbatov/on-demand-ec2) to see how to setup AWS GW for OSRM.

 # OSM Map

 You need to add your own OSM map in `osrm/osm/hanoi.osm.pbf`.